oppia/oppia-web-developer-docs/Season-of-Docs-2019.md

 ## Selection criteria

-In order to select technical writers for Season of Docs, we will mainly be looking at two things:
+In order to select technical writers for Season of Docs, we will mainly be looking at three things:

 - The quality of the submitted proposal
 - The quality of the applicant's previous technical writing related work
+- The quality of the applicant's starter project

 We believe that strong performance in these dimensions is likely to correlate well with the technical writer having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the Season of Docs program.